 Why is Experiential Learning a key component of Business Education

 One of the objectives of management studies is that it enables the students to learn by doing.
 An MBA or PGDM programme is not just about theory or attending classrooms or studying in the library.
 It is often about learning by dirtying your hands, which is referred to as Experiential Learning.
 How important is Experiential Learning and why should one practice it in order to be a good manager?
-Gautam Lakhamraju, Co-Director Admissions, Great Lakes Institute of Management, Gurgaon writes this exclusive column with Careers360 on all about Experiential Learning.
+Gautam Lakhamraju, Co-Director Admissions, Great Lakes Gurgaon writes this exclusive column with Careers360 on all about Experiential Learning.

 Gautam Lakhamraju is the Chief Marketing Officer and Director-Admissions of Great Lakes Institute of Management (Gurgaon Campus).
 He leads the marketing and admissions activities and has played a key role in the growth of the institution into one of the leading business schools in India.
 Prior to Great Lakes, he worked as a Management Consultant at ICRA Management Consulting Services.
 Lakhamraju has an MBA from MDI, Gurgaon and B.Tech from DA-IICT, Gandhinagar.